-In October 2018 the Company acquired 20% of the rights of a Hong-Kong holding company - PCT Industries Limited (hereinafter - "PCT"), holding a fully owned manufacturing subsidiary in Dongguan, China, engaging in manufacturing and assembly, which currently serves as one of the Company's major manufacturing partners.
+In October 2018 the Company acquired 20% of the rights in a Hong-Kong holding company - PCT Industries Limited (hereinafter - "PCT"), holding a fully owned manufacturing subsidiary in Dongguan, China, engaging in manufacturing and assembly, which currently serves as one of the Company's major manufacturing partners.

-In accordance with the investment agreement, the Company was granted an option to increase its share by 15% (up to 35%) of the rights in PCT (hereinafter - "the option").
+In accordance with the investment agreement, the Company was granted an option to increase its share of the rights in PCT by 15% (up to 35%) (hereinafter - "the option").

-The fair value of this option as at December 31, 2020 and 2019, amounted USD 100 thousand, is presented under "Investment in Equity Accounted Investee".
+The fair value of this option as at December 31, 2021 and 2020, amounted USD 100 thousand, is presented under "Investment in Equity Accounted Investee".